cameron-simpson/css/doc/pypa-the-missing-outline.md

 and for what purpose.

-This guide is aimed at package publishers, and for simplification presumes that that is also the pacage author.
+This guide is aimed at package publishers, and for simplification presumes that that is also the package author.
 Also, we will use the word package to cover modules as well.

 To publish a package there needs to be a flow from the author's